 We found that our sweet spot was listening and understanding the journey and ambitions for each client.
 This forms the foundation to all of the work we produce.
 Done are the days of skipping the strategy.
-We decided that from now on, we would pass the on the outsourced contract work, and focus our attention to providing purpose led design.
+We decided that from now on, we would pass on the outsourced contract work, and focus our attention to providing purpose led design.

 Who are we best suited to serve?

 We’re excited by the vision of the innovators of tomorrow.
 The people that hold the key to making the world a better place.
-If we can help the right people, with the right incentives, to pursue their innate ability, unbelievable things can be achieved.
-We’ve always supported fellow independent businesses and love the passion that comes with the small start-ups.
+If we can help the right people, with the right incentives, to pursue their innate ability, remarkable things can be achieved.
+We’ve always supported fellow independent businesses and love the passion that comes with small start-ups.
 And that’s an exciting opportunity to be a part of.